zemiguelmoreira/zemiguelmoreira/README.md

 # 👋 Hi there, I'm José Miguel Moreira

-## Software Engineer

-Currently focused on mobilty systems, working at a leading company in the sector to advance the technical modernization of mobility services.
+Currently focused on mobilty systems, working as a Software Engineer at a leading company in the sector to advance the technical modernization of mobility services.
 Former [SEA:ME](https://www.seame.space/) Intern and [42 School](https://www.42network.org/) graduate.